zooko/smalloc/README.md

    nicely eliminates some sources of intermittent performance degradation.

    There are no locks in `smalloc`[^1], so it will hopefully handle heavy multi-processing contention (i.e. many separate cores allocating and freeing memory simultaneously) with consistent performance.

-(There *are* concurrency-resolution loops in `malloc` and `free` -- see the pseudo-code in "Thread-Safe State Changes" above -- but these are not locks.
-Any thread that runs that code will make progress after only a few CPU cycles, regardless of the state of any other thread, so this cannot trigger priority inversion or a "pile-up" of threads waiting for a lock.)
+   There *are* concurrent-update loops in `malloc` and `free` -- see the pseudo-code in "Thread-Safe State Changes" above -- but these are not locks.
+Whenever multiple threads are running that code, one of them will make progress (i.e. successfully update the `flh`) after it gets only a few CPU cycles, regardless of what any other threads do.
+And, if any thread becomes suspended in that code, one of the *other*, still-running threads will be the one to make progress (update the `flh`).
+Therefore, these concurrent-update loops cannot cause a pile-up of threads waiting for a (possibly-suspended) thread to release a lock, nor can they suffer from priority inversion.

     [^1] ... except in the initialization function that acquires the lock only one time -- the first time `alloc()` is called.